bppipher/bppipher.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       Responsibilities include:
-      - Independently implemented assigned projects that required the application of mathematical and statistical theory for the Decennial Directorate’s (ADDC) Decennial Statistical Studies Division’s (DSSD) Sampling Branch.
+        - Led innovative data-driven projects employing advanced statistical and machine learning methodologies for the Decennial Directorate’s (ADDC) Decennial Statistical Studies Division’s (DSSD) Sampling Branch.
         - Engaged in research and development of the methodology for the 2030 Post-Enumeration Survey (PES).
-Incorporated administrative records and other Census data products to enhance and refine population estimates.
+Enhanced and refined coverage estimation techniques by integrating administrative records with Census data products, utilizing data-driven approaches and advanced statistical models to improve accuracy and efficiency.
-      - Conducted research under the Continuous Count Study project which was built on the <a href="https://www2.census.gov/programs-surveys/decennial/2020/program-management/evaluate-docs/EAE-2020-admin-records-experiment.pdf">2020 Administrative Record Census Simulation</a>.
-Worked to improve and redesign population estimates for intercensal years and also evaluated Census coverage methods.
-Utilized various modeling methods such as Log-Linear modeling or Latent-Class modeling to produce estimates and imputations.
-Select preliminary findings will be presented at the <a href="https://ww3.aievolution.com/JSMAnnual2024/Events/viewEv?ev=2792">2024 Joint Statistical Meetings</a>.
+        - Conducted pioneering research under the <a href="https://www.census.gov/about/adrm/linkage/projects/continuous-count-study.html">Continuous Count Study</a>, improving population estimates for intercensal years by leveraging Census products, third-party commercial datasets, and administrative records from all levels of government through record linkage methodologies.
+Utilized state-of-the-art statistical learning techniques, including Log-Linear and Latent-Class modeling.
+Presented recent findings at the <a href="https://ww3.aievolution.com/JSMAnnual2024/Events/viewEv?ev=2792">2024 Joint Statistical Meetings</a> and 2024 Federal Committee on Statistical Methodology.
-      - Provided statistical programming support for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>.
-Performed feature selection and developed imputation models for the probability of being either an Inmover or Nonmover for the components of coverage estimation of the 2020 Census.
+        - Designed and implemented statistical programming and data analytics for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>.
+Executed advanced feature selection techniques and developed the Inmover probability imputation model, enhancing the precision and reliability of coverage estimation for the 2020 Census.
   - position: Quantitative Analyst
     company_name: Nations Lending
     company_url: ''